Center for Land-Based Learning

 DONATE

-2. SLEWS: (The Student and Landowner Education and Watershed Stewardship) engages high school students in habitat restoration through a series of hands-on field days at real projects that develop science skills and environmental stewardship in youth.
+The FARMS (Farming, Agriculture, and Resource Management for Sustainability) Program introduces, trains, and recruits high school students for college and career opportunities in agriculture and environmental sciences.
+And the SLEWS (Student and Landowner Education and Watershed Stewardship) Program engages high-school students in habitat restoration through a series of hands-on field days at real projects that develop science skills and environmental stewardship.

 Giving Activity